OpenNebula/website/content/solutions/hosted_cloud_providers/ionos_opennebula/overview.md

 Following this guide, you can:

-- Request the necessary hardware resources using the IONOS interface
+- Request the necessary hardware resources using the IONOS interface.
-- Perform a Zero-touch deployment of OpenNebula over these resources
+- Perform a Zero-touch deployment of OpenNebula over these resources.
-- Ensure the correct operation of the resulting cloud using an automated verification procedure
+- Ensure the correct operation of the resulting cloud using an automated verification procedure.

-Additionally, this guide includes a brief overview of performing basic operations on your OpenNebula Hosted Cloud.
+Additionally, this guide includes a brief description of how to instantiate a Virtual Machine, to help you get started on your OpenNebula Hosted Cloud.